 Getting Your Credit Score For Free

-Here are all the ways you can currently get your credit score for free in Canada:
+Here are some of the ways you can currently get your credit score for free in Canada:

-Borrowell is a Canadian company that offers quick access to low interest loans for people primarily looking to pay off high interest and save money.
-I did a Q&A with them about peer to peer lending last year.
+Borrowell offers quick access to low interest loans for people primarily looking to pay off high interest and save money.

-They recently partnered with Equifax Canada to give you free access to your credit score.
+They partnered with Equifax Canada to give you free access to your credit score.
 How it works is they pay the credit score fee for you so you can check your score without cost.
-They will even give you an updated score every 3 months on an ongoing basis, which is a great bonus.

 Why are they doing this?